Richard Golian

 I will have to reach that answer gradually—through small things, everyday activities that bring me joy and a sense that what I do is meaningful.
 Perhaps something greater is hidden in these little details.

-I remember how, as a child, I couldn’t put down a book about mammals.
+I remember how, as a child, I could not put down a book about mammals.
 Its cover is still on my bookshelf, completely worn out.
 I loved learning how things worked.
 This curiosity gradually expanded—elementary school was all about physics, computer science, and mathematics.
 Then came web technologies, into which I dove so deeply that I shut out the world around me.
 I was curious.
 And, honestly, I still am.

 Curiosity continued to follow me.
 History and politics in high school, philosophy and phenomenology at university.
 In my professional life, it turned into understanding data in marketing and operations.
 Later, finance.
-Now, when I reflect on it, perhaps it’s this endless drive to understand the world that gives my life meaning.
+Now, when I reflect on it, perhaps it is this endless drive to understand the world that gives my life meaning.

-I’m inspired by extraordinary stories, remarkable people, and unique moments.
+I am inspired by extraordinary stories, remarkable people, and unique moments.
 I enjoy being part of something special and setting ambitious goals for myself that push me forward.

 An Experience with Anxiety